Impactworkers/iw-complaint-manager/docs/unfiled/auditing.md

 generating complainant letters, downloading attachments and so on.
 To use this function simply import it and then call it with:

-- user: The currently logged in user
+- `user`: The currently logged in user

-- caseId: The id of the case of which the file is being uploaded, downloaded from, etc
+- `caseId`: The id of the case of which the file is being uploaded, downloaded from, etc.

-- auditAction: Was this an uploaded or downloaded.
+- `auditAction`: Was this an uploaded or downloaded.
 You can refer to the constants.js file for a list of current actions

-- fileName: Name of the file
+- `fileName`: Name of the file

-- fileType: Was this an attachment or something generated.
-Refer to the AUDIT_FILE_TYPE constants in constants.js
+- `fileType`: Was this an attachment or something generated.
+Refer to the `AUDIT_FILE_TYPE` constants in `constants.js`

-- transaction: a sequelize thing that will roll back the audit it there is an error while auditing
+- `transaction`: a sequelize thing that will roll back the audit it there is an error while auditing

 It's really that easy.

-#### auditDataAccess and getQueryAuditAccessDetails
+#### `auditDataAccess` and `getQueryAuditAccessDetails`

 This is by far the most common type of auditing that is done within our application.
 Because most of our handlers will send back some sort